 There is a significant difference in how clusters handle partnering.
-In most industries, watchers are the most likely to run initiatives entirely internally, although that's not true of the automotive industry respondents.
-Explorers are most likely to lead projects internally while having them executed externally.
-Overall, visionaries are more likely than the others to let partners run and deliver initiatives on their behalf.
-In the smaller sample of automotive industry responses, however, the watchers outperformed the visionaries on external leadership and delivery.
+Across industries, watchers are the most likely to run initiatives entirely internally.
+Explorers are most likely to lead projects internally, while having them executed externally.
+Visionaries are more likely than the others to let partners run and deliver initiatives on their behalf.
+The results were slightly different in financial services, where watchers are more likely than explorers to rely on external partnerships for digital initiatives.